Reality Check: What to Expect in Recruiter Earnings

 Common Pitfalls to Avoid

-Many candidates fail to distinguish between agency and in-house compensation models.
+Many job seekers fail to grasp the fundamental differences between agency and in-house pay models.
 As one hiring manager noted, "These tech recruiters are looking for in-house salaries, not agency comp."
 This fundamental misalignment leads to frustration on both sides of the hiring process.

 Agency recruiters should carefully evaluate commission structures before accepting offers.
 Monthly payouts incentivize consistent performance, while quarterly systems can lead to burnout.
 One experienced recruiter warned: "Quarterly bonus, HARD NO. You could work yourself to death making placements for two months, then have one bad month and get nothing."